-A fluorescence resonance energy transfer (FRET)-based high throughput drug screening method for discovery of anti-cancer compounds from herbal medicine
+A high throughput drug screen based on fluorescence resonance energy transfer (FRET) for anticancer activity of compounds from herbal medicine

 Chang, Donald C.

 |Source||British journal of pharmacology, v.150, (3), Feb.
 2007, p.
 321-334|